 - 1. The Mandatory Reporter's obligation to report the names of a Respondent and a Complainant involved in the alleged Prohibited Conduct, as well as other relevant facts regarding the alleged incident, to UTC; - 2.
 A Complainant's ability to share information confidentially with certain on- and off-campus resources (Section IV.A); - 3.
-A Complainant's option under this policy to make a Request for Limited Action (Section III.A.5), if the person indicates that he/she wants to disclose information to the Mandatory Reporter but wishes to maintain confidentiality or does not want UTC to investigate the incident or pursue disciplinary action against the Respondent; - 4.
+A Complainant's option under this policy to request that UTC maintain confidentiality (Section III.A.5), if the person indicates that he/she wants to disclose information to the Mandatory Reporter but wishes to maintain confidentiality; - 4.
 If the person indicates hesitancy to report an incident to UTC, inform the person that UTC prohibits Retaliation and will not only take steps to prevent Retaliation but also take strong responsive action if Retaliation occurs.